UniversityofWarwick/containers-dev-tomcat/README.md

 You may want to mount a replacement `/usr/local/tomcat/conf/context.xml` if you want to define Tomcat-managed DataSources.

-This should run a one-shot Tomcat that deploys your Gradle-built application, running as you (recommended, to avoid the risk of trampling on things as root):
+This should run a one-shot Tomcat that deploys your Gradle-built application (If you are using rootless Docker, leave out the `--user ...` option`)

 ```
 docker run --rm --name tomcat --user $(id -u) --network host \